Dieppe: Post-war

-Starting on 10 June and ending on 11 June 1945, a soldier named Abd el Maleck, armed with a pistol, slew 15 people and wounded 9 others after getting drunk.
+Between 10 and 11 June 1945, fifteen people, including two police officers, were killed and nine were wounded in a series of shootings perpetrated by a drunk soldier, Abd el Maleck, who was on the run for an attempted murder on Rue Gambetta.
 He was captured on 11 June after being wounded.
 Maleck was court-martialed for murder and sentenced to death on 22 September 1945.
 He was executed by firing squad on 14 February 1946.

 Dieppe, a city in New Brunswick, Canada, received its present name in 1946, in honour of the commemoration of the 913 Canadian soldiers killed in the Dieppe Raid.
 The majority of its inhabitants are of Acadian descent.

+The Hôtel de Ville was completed in 1966.